 How to do the Cannes Film Festival …without a Badge!

-The mythic Cannes Film Festival is an industry-only festival with badges and strict access.
+The mythic Cannes Film Festival, held May 9-20, 2018, is an industry-only festival with badges and strict access.

 How to See Films Without a Badge

 Free Movies on the Beach: Every night at 9pm Cinema de la Plage screens a ‘Cannes Classic’ film on Mace Plage, the beach next to the Palais and across from the Hotel Majestic, and they even provide comfy beach chairs and blankets.
 No tickets required, just line up early, and even if you’re too late for a chair, you can always throw down a towel or perch on the beach wall.
 Bring a picnic and wine and it’s a lovely way to experience the Festival, but be forewarned, not all beach films are subtitled, so pick your night carefully.